 We believe that now is the time for systematic investing in credit.
-Only more recently with the advances in technology, electronic trading, and market efficiency in credit — accelerated by the pandemic — have we finally seen an enabling environment for the capture of value-add from a systematic, factor-based investing approach.
+Only more recently with the advances in technology, electronic trading, portfolio trading and market efficiency in credit have we finally seen an enabling environment for the capture of value-add from a systematic, factor-based investing approach.

-Historical data show that a factor-based, systematic approach to investing in credit can drive outperformance relative to a broad benchmark index.
-In addition, systematic investing can provide a wide range of benefits to investors, such as consistent data-driven excess returns, a diversifying return profile, and clear transparency and process.
+Historical backtesting of quantitative signals suggests that a factor-based, systematic approach to investing in credit can drive outperformance relative to a broad benchmark index.
+In addition, systematic investing can provide significant benefits to investors, such as consistent signal-driven excess returns, a diversifying return profile as compared to active fundamental managers, and a clear and transparent process.
+An important contributor to this outcome includes the availability of frequent signal updates across broad universes of securities.
 Credit market innovations such as electronic trading and portfolio trading have led to greater transparency in corporate bond trading and lower transaction costs over time, facilitating the successful implementation of systematic strategies today.
-The implementation of systematic portfolios relies on data analysis and implementation skill to achieve three objectives:
+Management of systematic portfolios relies on data analysis and implementation skill to achieve three objectives:

-Within the investment grade corporate universe, not all issuers or bonds are created equal.
-Rather, some have more (or less) desirable credit characteristics than others.
+Within the investment grade corporate universe, some issuers and bonds have more (or less) desirable characteristics than others.
 For example, some companies may exhibit fundamentals such as profitability or indebtedness that are not fully reflected in their pricing.
 Alternatively, market sentiment may favor a different set of companies.
-Each criteria that could potentially lead to outperformance (or underperformance) can be identified as an alpha factor to which a portfolio tilt can be applied.
-A systematic strategy takes a data-driven approach that evaluates all securities in an investment universe based on their exposures to these factors in order to best position the portfolio.
-Three alpha factors that can be identified in the investment grade corporate bond market include value, momentum, and sentiment.
+Each characteristic that could potentially lead to outperformance (or underperformance) can be identified as an alpha factor and can be applied to create a portfolio tilt.
+A systematic strategy takes an algorithmic approach that evaluates all securities in an investment universe based on their exposures to these factors to best position the portfolio.
+Three alpha factors that are often identified in the investment grade corporate bond market include value, momentum, and sentiment.

 As an illustration of value as an alpha factor, we looked at its performance over time.
-Value addresses how attractive (rich or cheap) a bond is relative to a group of peers with the same issuer fundamentals and bond characteristics (such as quality, sector, and maturity).
-To capture value, the Barclays Quantitative Portfolio Strategy (QPS) team developed a relative value signal for corporate bonds.
-QPS’ proprietary value signal assigns scores from 1 to 10 to each bond in the relevant investment universe according to its relative valuation versus peers.
+Value addresses how attractive (rich or cheap) a bond is relative to a group of peers with comparable issuer fundamentals and bond characteristics (such as quality, sector, and maturity).
+To capture relative value for corporate bonds, the Barclays Quantitative Portfolio Strategy (QPS) team developed a relative value signal based on an innovative methodology.
+It assigns numerical scores to each bond in the relevant investment universe according to its relative valuation versus peers, adjusted for company fundamentals.
 A high score indicates attractiveness.

-In a simple performance test, over a series of months, we partitioned the bonds that made up the Bloomberg US Corporate Index into quintile portfolios based on their value scores, and measured their returns.
+In a simple performance test, over a series of months, we partitioned the bond universe into quintile portfolios based on their value scores and measured their returns.
 Figure 1 shows the cumulative excess return performance (versus like-duration Treasuries) going back to 1993 of the top-quintile portfolio, the bottom-quintile portfolio, and the index.

-This analysis demonstrates the power of the investment insights that the data reveal.
-Quite simply, were one to invest only in securities scoring highly, the results would have been favorable.
-High value bonds have delivered consistently better performance than low value bonds, in the form of higher average excess returns and information ratios.
+This analysis demonstrates the predictive power of the value signal.
+High-value bonds have delivered consistently better performance than low-value bonds, resulting in both higher average excess returns and higher information ratios.

-The evidence shows that maximizing exposure to value and other quantitative signals with demonstrated efficacy is likely to result in positive outcomes for investors.
-Systematic strategies rely on data analysis and implementation skill to build these alpha factor exposures in portfolios.
+Historical backtesting shows that maximizing exposure to value and other quantitative signals with demonstrated efficacy is likely to result in positive outcomes for investors.
+Systematic strategies rely on data analysis and implementation skill to incorporate these quantitative signals into portfolio construction.
 This approach aims to outperform an index by seeking opportunities to allocate to attractive securities, and away from those deemed unattractive according to these signals.
-These strategies take a rules-based approach to decision-making, with a three-fold objective:
+These strategies aim to take a rules-based approach to decision-making, with a three-fold objective:

-Guardrails ensure that portfolio outcomes are driven by the issuer selection signals, rather than by unintentional exposures to market risk.
+Guardrails ensure that portfolio outcomes are driven by issuer and security selection, rather than by unintentional exposures to market risk.

 The key to a systematic strategy is breadth, or the ability to spread risk among a large number of small active risk exposures to issuers and bonds that score highly on various signals.
 This was not practical when only a thin layer of the most active corporate bonds could be traded on a liquid basis.
-The technological innovations in credit markets now make it more feasible to transact less liquid bonds, allowing for greater portfolio breadth.
-Armed with these new tools, as well as the ability to substitute hard-to-trade bonds with more investable equivalents, an experienced execution team can finally make systematic investing in credit economically viable.
+The technological innovations in credit markets now make it more feasible to transact more bonds, allowing for greater portfolio breadth.
+Armed with these new tools, as well as expertise in substituting hard-to-trade bonds with more investable equivalents, an experienced execution team can finally make systematic investing in credit economically viable.

 The systematic approach provides several benefits to investors: